LICENSE#: CCC1335003 | CGC1539879

 • Clogged roof drains and scuppers: Leaves, pollen, ice, dirt—anything that blocks the path can hold water up.

-• Undersized or worn drainage systems: Old roofs weren’t built for today’s intense storms.
+• Undersized or worn drainage systems: Old roofs weren’t built for today’s intense storms, especially as U.S. Environmental Protection Agency data on increasing heavy rainfall events shows more frequent extreme precipitation.
 They often don’t meet modern roof drainage standards.

 • Local climate: In areas with snow and freeze-thaw weather, standing water freezes, expands, and makes small issues worse fast.